British picture restorers, 1600-1950 - W

 Two of Woolford's discoveries during conservation were published, the first by Benedict Nicholson, ‘An Unknown Terbrugghen’ (Burlington Magazine, vol.95, 1953, pp. 52-4) and the second by Martin Kemp, ‘A Date for Chardin’s “Lady taking Tea”’ (Burlington Magazine, vol. 120, 1978, pp. 22-5).

-Sources: John Dick, obituary (The Scotsman 11 September 1999, accessed online through Factiva).
+Sources: John Dick, obituary (The Scotsman 11 September 1999, accessed online through Factiva); for a somewhat fuller version, see IIC Bulletin, 1999, no.6, p.3.
 Stephen Lloyd, introduction to Henry Raeburn: Context, Reception and Reputation, ed.
 V. Coltman and S. Lloyd, 2012, p.20.
 Lloyd kindly drew my attention to Woolford’s archive (National Galleries of Scotland, NGSC A1/1-11).
 It consists of four foolscap lined manuscript notebooks recording Woolford’s work in detail, sometimes very fully, 1933-c.1960 (A1/3-6), a manuscript index of artists with a few interesting entries (A1/2), four small ring binders containing secondary material on Scottish artists (A1/7-10), a volume of newspaper cuttings on pictures and restoration, 1922-49 (A1/11) and an 1883 exhibition catalogue (A1/1).
-With thanks to Stephen Lloyd for reviewing this entry.
+With thanks to Jacqueline Ridge for making the notebooks available and Stephen Lloyd for reviewing this entry.

 *Renate Woudhuysen-Keller (1944-2012).
 Teacher and painting conservator, Hamilton Kerr Institute, Cambridge.